 24, 12 or 1-month unlimited data SIM plans are available, and they all come with unlimited minutes, unlimited texts, unlimited tethering, cheap roaming abroad, and 5G at no extra cost.

 There is a wide range of phones available, including the latest Apple iPhones and Samsung Galaxy phones.
-Current best-selling 5G phones include the Apple iPhone 13, Samsung Galaxy S21, Samsung Galaxy S21 FE and Apple iPhone 13 Mini.
+Current best-selling 5G phones include the Apple iPhone 14, Samsung Galaxy S23 and Apple iPhone SE.